MattJones-Cloudticity/policies/source/sections/13-disaster_recovery_policy.md

 ## 13.2 Line of Succession

 Cloudticity is committed to ensuring customers receive continuous mission-critical service regardless of the loss of key Cloudticity personnel.
-To that end, Cloudticity has developed this succession plan to ensure measures are in place to prevent such losses, and mitigation plans prepared to deal with such losses should they occur.
+To that end, Cloudticity has developed the following succession plan to ensure measures are in place to prevent such losses, and mitigation plans prepared to deal with such losses should they occur.

 The following order of succession is used to ensure that decision-making authority for the Cloudticity Contingency Plan is uninterrupted.
-The Chief Technology Officer (CTO) and CFO are responsible for ensuring the safety of personnel and the execution of procedures documented within this Cloudticity Contingency Plan.
-If the CTO and CFO are unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO or COO shall function as that authority.
-To provide contact initiation should the contingency plan need to be initiated, please use the contact list below.
+The Chief Technology Officer (CTO) and CFO are responsible for ensuring the safety of personnel and the execution of procedures documented within this Cloudticity Succession Plan.
+If the CTO and CFO are unable to function as the overall authority or choose to delegate this responsibility to a successor, the CEO or COO shall function as that authority.
+Should the contingency plan need to be initiated, please use the contact list below:

 * Gerry Miller, Founder & CTO: 248-819-0443, gerry@cloudticity.com
 * Nicole Chaika, CFO & COO: 248-961-0574, nicole@cloudticity.com
 * Rob Williams, Director of Technology: 616-558-9018, rob@cloudticity.com

-**Key Tenets**: One of the key elements to Cloudticity’s success plan is to put preventative measures in place that minimize the chances of losing key personnel, and mitigates the effect should someone leave for any reason.
+**Key Tenets**: One of the key elements to Cloudticity’s succession plan is to put preventative measures in place that minimize the chances of losing key personnel, and mitigates the effect should someone leave for any reason.
 Preventative measures include:
 * Document Everything: The most significant preventative measure in place to mitigate against negative customer impact from anyone leaving the company is the *document everything* approach.
 Every tool in use at Cloudticity - from Slack to Zendesk to Google Mail to the use of AWS S3 for file storage - is both searchable and immutable.
 No knowledge is stored in any one person’s head; rather, it is fully documented in a tool and discoverable by anyone with appropriate access permission.
 In addition, all assets such as .PEM files used to access customer assets, are stored in durable, secured locations with permission-based access, such as S3.
-* Team Sharing: All customers and internal projects are assigned more than one Cloudticity employee, ensuring that every bit of corporate and customer knowledge is known by more than one person, mitigating against any individual’s loss.
+* Team Sharing: All customers and internal projects are assigned a Cloudticity employee with a backup employee identified for cross-training, ensuring that every bit of corporate and customer knowledge is known by more than one person, mitigating against any individual’s loss.
 * Recruiting and Re-Recruiting: Growing the team (including replacing attrition) and keeping existing team members in place are critical components of the succession plan.
 Cloudticity expends tremendous energy maintaining the existing team’s morale, investing in performance reviews, employee satisfaction surveys, regular 1:1 communication, weekly team meetings, quarterly team offsites, and numerous training and career advancement opportunities.

-For additional information on Cloudticity's contingency plan, including a specific succession plan for key executives, plan to transition customers to another provider if the need arises, and a "Break Glass in Case of Emergency" plan, see the secured [Cloudticity Succession Plan](https://docs.google.com/a/cloudticity.com/document/d/1kM1y-MtCxaec_TZMJmec72dy5ZHsCkdn5dROqdoeJyk) document.
+For additional information on Cloudticity's succession plan, including a specific succession plan for key executives, plan to transition customers to another provider if the need arises, and a "Break Glass in Case of Emergency" plan, see the secured [Cloudticity Succession Plan](https://docs.google.com/a/cloudticity.com/document/d/1kM1y-MtCxaec_TZMJmec72dy5ZHsCkdn5dROqdoeJyk) document.

 ## 13.3 Responsibilities